Mariel Zagunis

 Mariel Leigh Zagunis (born March 3, 1985) is an American sabre fencer.
-She is a two-time Olympic champion in the individual sabre (2004 and 2008) and the first American to win a gold medal in Olympic fencing.
+She is a two-time Olympic champion in the individual sabre (2004 and 2008) and the first American woman to win a gold medal in fencing at the Olympics (which happened in 2004).
 She was Team USA flag bearer in the 2012 Summer Olympics Parade of Nations.
 She has two Olympic bronze team medals (in 2008 and 2016) and is a five-time Olympian (2004, 2008, 2012, 2016 and 2020).

 Biography

 Zagunis' parents, Robert and Cathy (née Menges) Zagunis, were collegiate rowers at Oregon State University and Connecticut College, respectively.
 They both competed with the U.S. rowing team at the 1976 Summer Olympics in Montreal.
 Her older brother Marten and younger brother Merrick also fence sabre.
 She grew up in Oregon and attended Valley Catholic from kindergarten to 12th grade, and the University of Notre Dame where she majored in anthropology.

 Zagunis is of Lithuanian descent on her paternal side and was raised in the Catholic faith.